Motor racing-Pole's the goal for hungry Hamilton

-SPIELBERG, Austria, July 7 Lewis Hamilton made pole the goal on Friday after dominating Austrian Grand Prix practice with a "fantastically fast" Mercedes.
+SPIELBERG, Austria, July 7 (Reuters) - Lewis Hamilton made pole the goal on Friday after dominating Austrian Grand Prix practice with a "fantastically fast" Mercedes.

 The triple Formula One world champion has been on pole position at the Red Bull Ring for the past two years and is favourite for the hat-trick to move closer to Michael Schumacher's all-time record of 68.